-- 24. Full-Time Student A person who is carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended.
-Educational institution shall include but not be limited to: college, university, secondary school, vocational school or trade school [24 CFR 5.603]. - 25.
-Gender Identity- means actual or perceived gender-related characteristics.

-- 26. Head of the Household Head of the household means the family member 18 years or older (identified by the family) who is held responsible and accountable for the family. - 27.
-Individual with Handicaps- Section 504 definition [24 CFR § 8.3] -
+- 23. Full-Time Student A person who is carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended.
+Educational institution shall include but not be limited to: college, university, secondary school, vocational school or trade school [24 CFR 5.603]. - 24.
+Head of the Household Head of the household means the family member (identified by the family) who is held responsible and accountable for the family. - 25.
+Individual with Handicaps, Section 504 definition [24 CFR § 8.3] -